How To Install Lagun Table on Ford Transit Driver/Passenger Seat

 On Second Thought…

 We had a Folding Table in our first van on the driver-side only, and we were looking for a solution for the passenger-side… here it is!
-The Lagun Table System is super modular and versatile, and on top of that it’s easy to install with the Transit’s B-Pillar mount plate.
+The Lagun Leg System is super modular and versatile, and on top of that it’s easy to install with the Transit’s B-Pillar mount plate.

 You should know that the table has some wobbling.
 It is coming from the B-Pillar which is not super stiff for this usage, not the mount plate itself.
 If you think that the wobbling will annoy you, you should look for another solution.
 We can definitely notice the wobbling when using the table, but it’s a compromise we can live with!
 We actually don’t mind it 🙂